RESEARCH STARTER

 The South China Sea is a strategically significant area in the western Pacific Ocean, bordered by nations such as China, Taiwan, Vietnam, the Philippines, and Malaysia, all of which have competing territorial claims over its islands and waters.
 This sea is crucial for global shipping, with about one-third of the world’s maritime trade passing through it, and is rich in fishing resources and untapped oil and natural gas deposits.
 The region has seen increasing tensions and military confrontations, particularly between China and the United States, the latter being an ally of several Southeast Asian nations.
 The South China Sea is home to around 250 islands, reefs, and atolls, with ownership of these features often disputed, exacerbating local and international conflicts.
 Since the early 2000s, China has sought to assert its claims, including militarization of artificial islands, leading to heightened geopolitical friction.
 The area is not only a focal point for national interests but also a site of international diplomacy, drawing attention from organizations like ASEAN and the United Nations.
 Ongoing incidents, such as confrontations between naval forces and issues involving fishing rights, continue to dominate the regional landscape, raising concerns about potential miscalculations that could escalate into larger conflicts.

 The South China Sea is located in the western part of the Pacific Ocean and primarily bordered by China, Taiwan, Vietnam, Cambodia, the Philippines, Malaysia, and Indonesia; many of these countries have conflicting claims on islands and ocean areas within the sea.
-During the early 2020s, roughly one-third of global shipping passed through the South China Sea.
-By that time, the area had become an area of dispute among some of its bordering nations, with the primarily issues centering on control of the sea's shipping lanes, rich fishing waters, and huge oil and natural gas deposits.
-The South China Sea is home to roughly 250 islands, atolls, reefs, and sandbars; the ownership of these points are under dispute.
-Violent confrontations have taken place, as well as standoffs between the naval forces of China and the United States, a key ally of the Philippines and Taiwan.
+By the early 2020s, roughly one-third of global shipping passed through the South China Sea, and the area had become an area of dispute among some of its bordering nations.
+The primarily issues center on control of the sea's shipping lanes, rich fishing waters, and huge oil and natural gas deposits.
+The South China Sea is home to roughly 250 disputed islands, atolls, reefs, and sandbars.
+Violent confrontations have taken place in the region, including standoffs between the naval forces of China and the Philippines, and China and the United States—a key ally of the Philippines and Taiwan.
 Political tensions run high in the region, dominating the agendas of the Association of Southeast Asian Nations (ASEAN), and United Nations councils and committees in the twenty-first century.

 Background

-The South China Sea first became popular as another trade route linking Europe, Asia, India, and the Middle East complementing the overland Silk Road.
-The people bordering the sea excelled at ship building, shipping, and trading in goods.
+The South China Sea first became popular as another trade route linking Europe, Asia, India, and the Middle East, complementing the overland Silk Road.
+The people bordering the sea excelled at ship building, shipping, and goods trading.
 The expanding trade demanded larger, more seaworthy ships than the Chinese junk.
 New ships were made to carry more goods and be able to traverse greater distances.
 By the Middle Ages, the mid-1500s, shipbuilding yards were thriving in Japan and in China on the Yangtze near Nanking.
-Builders excelled in developing new techniques preventing wood rot and technical developments building ships seventy meters long, able to carry two thousand tons of goods, with storage capacity for the sails needed to power the ladened ships over long distances.
+Builders excelled in developing new techniques preventing wood rot and technical developments building ships seventy meters long, able to carry two thousand tons of goods, with storage capacity for the sails needed to power the full ships over long distances.

 World War II (1939–45), as well as the decolonization of Vietnam, the Philippines, and other countries in the area, greatly altered the balance of power in the region.
 The sea was critical to the Japanese invasion of China and Southeast Asia during the 1930s.
 It became a military theater between the Allies and Axis powers as part of the Pacific Theater of World War II.
 After the war ended in 1945 with the defeat of the Japanese Empire and Nazi Germany, Western democracies stationed naval ships and built ports and military bases on the sea.
 The United States and its allies wanted to contain the China’s Communist government, which had taken over the country in 1949 under the leadership of Mao Zedong, from subsuming Taiwan, Hong Kong, the Philippines, South Korea, Vietnam, Thailand, and other nations.